 Start 14-day FREE #StayAtHome offer!

 Another fun aspect to watch at this stage of growth is a child’s ability to move and complete motor tasks.
-At this stage of their lives, children should be able to complete the following tasks:
+At this stage of their lives, children skill development should include the completion of the following tasks:

 - 0-11 months = takes first steps